drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017-notes.md

 as a risk factor of children’s interstitial lung disease in Korea: a case- control study.
 PLoS ONE 2013;8:e64430.

+retrospective, 1:3 matched case-control study consisted of 16 cases of chILD that had developed between 2010 and 2011.
+The three groups of parallel controls (patients with acute lobar pneumonia, asthma, and healthy children) were matched by age, gender, and index date.
+Indoor/outdoor environmental risk factors, including HD use, were investigated by asking the guardians to complete a questionnaire.

 case definition
 1) be 18 years of age or less;
 2) show rapidly progressive